oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Create Fluentd configuration
 Create a `ConfigMap` named `fluentd-config` in the namespace of the domain.
 The `ConfigMap` contains the parsing rules and Elasticsearch configuration.

-An example of how to create the `ConfigMap`:
+The following is an example of how to create the `ConfigMap`:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: v1